joe95crone/Compton_Mathematica/README.md

 [22/03/2021] The FWHM_RMS_ColimatedFluxInvestigation.nb script has been added.
 This code benchmarks the new collimated flux method against existing analytical methods using *FWHM* and *RMS* bandwidth optimised and a baseline case of CBETA and DIANA.
 The methods used are the derived method, the Curatolo et al method, a modified form of the F_0.1% BW calculation (*FWHM* only) and an angular spread method (ANALYTICAL) as well as flux calculations from ICCS3D and ICARUS codes (SIMULATION).
 These all agree to ~10% except for the Curatolo et al calculation which is deficient.

 [22/03/2021] The RMS_FWHM_Compton_Optimisation.nb script has been supplemented with saving functions.

+[15/04/2021] Medical_Isotopes.nb added with corresponding data files.
+This code examines some potential photonuclear production routes to medical isotopes.